An Energy-Based Mechanism for Compositional Behavior: Results

-The output from the fast unit feeds the slow unit, which implements the softmax rule in \ModelFlow~Eq.~[\ref{eq::FreeNet}] and returns the optimal weights.
-The circuit (Fig.~\ref{fig:figure2}C) leverages the neural implementation of the softmax available in the literature~\cite{MS-JO:22}.
-In the same work it is also noted that this implementation has elements of biological plausibility in that -- as for the fast unit -- each neuron computes its output based only on local information.
-The dynamics for the slow unit circuit is \beq \eeq with $\subscr{\tilde\tau}{g} \ll \subscr{\tau}{s} \ll \tau$ ensuring that the first two equations are slower than the fast unit output dynamics.
+with $\subscr{\tilde\tau}{g} \ll \subscr{\tau}{s} \ll \tau$ ensuring that the first two equations are faster than the last, output, dynamics. $\1_{\np}$ denotes the all-ones $\np$-dimensional vector.
 Given the vector $\bv{y}$ from the fast unit, having components $y^\alpha$, neuron $m$ stores the quantity $\sum_{\alpha=1}^{\np} \e^{y^\alpha}$, the normalizer in the $\softmax$.
-This is also the equilibrium of the first globally exponentially stable dynamics.
-The output of neuron $m$ is received, together with $y^\alpha$, by neuron $r^\alpha$, $\alpha=1,\ldots,\np$.
-This second dynamics is again globally exponentially stable with equilibrium $\bv{y} =\1_{\np}\ln(m)$.
-The last dynamics coincides with the output of \ModelNet~and returns the component-wise exponential of this last quantity.
-At steady state, this vector corresponds to $\softmax(\bar{y})$, which in turn gives the optimal weights for primitive composition, that is, the optimal solution of \ModelFrame.
+This value is also the equilibrium of the globally exponentially stable dynamics in Eq.~\ref{eq:softmax_bio_main_a}.
+The output of neuron $m$ is received, together with $y^\alpha$, by each neuron $r^\alpha$, $\alpha=1,\ldots,\np$.
+The dynamics in Eq.~\ref{eq:softmax_bio_main_b} is again globally exponentially stable and converges to $\bv{y}-\1_{\np}\ln(m)$.
+The output dynamics in Eq.~\ref{eq:softmax_bio_main_c} converges to the component-wise exponential of this last quantity.
+This value is $\softmax(\bv{y})$, which at steady state returns the optimal solution of Eq.~\ref{eq:problem1}.
+See \methods~for details.

-Together, Eq.~[\ref{eq:gradient_bio}] and Eq.~[\ref{eq:softmax_bio_main}] define a recurrent neural dynamics that implements the complete \ModelFlow~dynamics in Eq.~[\ref{eq::FreeNet}].
-As such, \ModelNet~inherits all the desirable dynamic and convergence properties of \ModelFlow.
-Being \ModelFlow~a positive system, \ModelNet~neural variables also remain positive if initialized from positive values.
-This means that neural variables in \ModelNet~can be interpreted as firing rates.
-Each element of the network is derived from \ModelFlow, which in turn is directly linked to \ModelFrame~and hence to the agent task.
-This makes \ModelNet~computations and the role of each of its neurons interpretable.
-Next, we evaluate our full computational model on {two} different domains.

-\subsection{\Model~Evaluation}

-To evaluate \Model, we specifically consider a set of experiments from {two} different application domains, strategically selected to ensure that the effects of our model could be identified, benchmarked against the literature, and measured quantitatively.
-First, we consider a collective behavior set-up where primitives are associated to the popular notion of social forces.
-Experiments show that \Model~recovers well-known emerging flocking behaviors, making them interpretable and gaining insights on the dynamics use of these forces.
-Then, analyzing data collected from people involved in two multi-armed bandits tasks, \Model~shows that behaviors can be interpreted as a combination of simple behavioral primitives.
-Our model also reveals insights on how these behaviors are used in different tasks.
+\subsection{Evaluation}